seanmcquaid/SetListCreator/README.md

 Working On Now :
 1) reviewing controllers and data sent to clean up models and look at reducers
 2) Unit tests for front and back end
+3) Clean models to exclude password from response for users